nsidc/seaice_ecdr/doc/operation.md

 ## G10016 NRT Processing

-NRT data will be written to `/share/apps/G10016_V3/v03r00/production/complete/`.
-The contents of this directory should be rsync-ed to `/disks/sidads_ftp/pub/DATASETS/NOAA/G10016_V3` after successful completion of each G10016 procesing job, **EXCEPT FOR AMSR2 DAILY DATA FILES**.

 ###  Daily processing

 There are two daily NRT processing streams: one for F17 data and the other for